Web-Dev-Collaborative/CommonJAMSTACKTemplates/jamstack.org-main/src/site/generators/statik-site.md

   - Pug
   - Art
   - Dot
-description: 'statik-site: A fast, simple and modular static site generator'
+description: "statik-site: A fast, simple and modular static site generator"
 ---

 A fast, simple and modular static site generator, powered by Node.js and NPM.